 Getting the right amount of sleep also plays a big role in your overall health3 —both emotional and physical.
-If you are not getting enough sleep, you may be at risk for certain health conditions that directly impact fertility.
+If you’re not getting enough sleep, you may be at risk for certain health conditions that directly impact fertility.
 Lack of sleep can affect heart health, emotional well-being, and metabolic function.

 How Much Sleep Do You Need?

 Now that you know how important sleep is, you’re probably wondering if there is a magic number for the hours you should spend snoozing each night.

 Like most recommendations when it comes to health, the answer depends on your individual needs and how you feel throughout the day.
 However, the general recommendation is that adults get a minimum of seven hours of sleep7 for optimal health.